mlr-org/mlr3torch/README.md

 ## Contributing:

-- To run the tests one needs to run set the environment variable `TEST_TORCH = 1`, e.g. by adding it to `.Renviron`.
+- To run the tests one needs to set the environment variable `TEST_TORCH = 1`, e.g. by adding it to `.Renviron`.

 ## Acknowledgements